dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-wadors/README.md

      -I,--indent                       use additional whitespace in XML output -K,--no-keyword                   do not include keyword attribute of DicomAttribute element in XML output
-        --naming <namingType>          Specifies the naming of the files (parts), can be one of two values (UID or CONTENT_ID), if UID then output file names (parts) should have
-                                       SopInstanceUIDsif CONTENT_ID then the
-                                       content-id of the part in the multipart response will be used,default is a
-                                       simple counter for part index.
         --out-dir <directory>          specifies directory where files with file names specified by option
                                        --out-file will be stored.